Basic bicycle safety may not be enough to keep you safe in the Bay Area

 Take action immediately if you’ve been injured in a bike riding accident

 Assessing and taking care of your immediate physical needs is clearly your first priority, but don’t stop there.
 Once your mind is clear and the immediate trauma of the incident is past (or at least managed), it’s important to take stock of the situation to determine if everyone else was as diligent in you in looking out for your personal safety.
 Some San Francisco bike riders go to great lengths to secure evidence to document their accident case, including finding security camera footage of the accident.
+If you or a family member was injured in a bicycle crash and you need to speak to a qualified bike accident lawyer in San Francisco, contact Callaway & Wolf to discuss the details of your matter.

 Who’s liable for damage to your bike and injuries you sustain?